incoresemi/riscv-opcodes/README.md

 5. `unratified` - this directory will also contain files similar to the above policies, but will correspond to instructions which have not yet been ratified.

-When an instruction is present in multiple extensions and the spec is vague in defining the extension which owns the instruction, the instruction encoding must be placed in the first canonically ordered extension and should be `$imported` in the remaining extensions.
+When an instruction is present in multiple extensions and the spec is vague in defining the extension which owns the instruction, the instruction encoding must be placed in the first canonically ordered extension and should be imported(via the `$import` keyword) in the remaining extensions.

 ## Encoding Syntax

 The encoding syntax uses `$` to indicate keywords.
-As of now 2 keywords have been identified : `$imported` and `$pseudo_op` (described below).
-The syntax also uses `::` has a means to define the relationship between extension and instruction. `..` is used to defined bit ranges.
+As of now 2 keywords have been identified : `$import` and `$pseudo_op` (described below).
+The syntax also uses `::` as a means to define the relationship between extension and instruction. `..` is used to defined bit ranges.
 Instruction syntaxes used in this project are broadly categorized into three:

 - **regular instructions** :- these are instructions which hold a unique opcode in the encoding space.
 A very generic syntax guideline